Analyzing Ethan Allen Interiors (NYSE:ETD) and Bassett Furniture Industries (NASDAQ:BSET)

-Ethan Allen Interiors (NYSE:ETD) and Bassett Furniture Industries (NASDAQ:BSET) are both small-cap retail/wholesale companies, but which is the superior investment?
-We will compare the two companies based on the strength of their risk, institutional ownership, dividends, analyst recommendations, valuation, profitability and earnings.
+Bassett Furniture Industries (NASDAQ:BSET) and Ethan Allen Interiors (NYSE:ETD) are both small-cap consumer discretionary companies, but which is the superior business?
+We will compare the two businesses based on the strength of their institutional ownership, risk, dividends, valuation, earnings, analyst recommendations and profitability.

-Ethan Allen Interiors pays an annual dividend of $1.00 per share and has a dividend yield of 4.3%.
-Bassett Furniture Industries pays an annual dividend of $0.56 per share and has a dividend yield of 2.6%.
-Ethan Allen Interiors pays out 42.2% of its earnings in the form of a dividend.
-Bassett Furniture Industries pays out 116.7% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
-Bassett Furniture Industries has increased its dividend for 1 consecutive years.
-Ethan Allen Interiors is clearly the better dividend stock, given its higher yield and lower payout ratio.

-This table compares Ethan Allen Interiors and Bassett Furniture Industries’ top-line revenue, earnings per share (EPS) and valuation.

 Analyst Ratings

-This is a breakdown of recent ratings and target prices for Ethan Allen Interiors and Bassett Furniture Industries, as reported by MarketBeat.
+This is a summary of recent recommendations for Bassett Furniture Industries and Ethan Allen Interiors, as reported by MarketBeat.com.

 |Sell Ratings